 Access to the latest and greatest in emerging technologies places us in a favorable position as a society when it comes to combatting the pandemic.
 COVID-19 has essentially affected the entire world, not just in terms of health, but has also placed many businesses and entire industries at risk and has forced us all to work and learn from home.
 This has caused quite the disruption and many organizations and governments across the world are working tirelessly to put an end to the crisis in recent months.

 Telecom Review Asia Pacific - Featured Telecom Articles

-No longer a dream of the future, 5G is here and will be at the very core of an ecosystem that is ready to fuel the digital evolution towards a more dynamic and connected society.
-Advancing right alongside this 21st century digital phenomenon is Mavenir, who is not only leading the way towards a 100% software-based, end to end mobile network infrastructure solutions, but also smashing through traditional and archaic telco methods, disrupting the overall industry and heralding a new era of continued innovation and market proliferation.
+With 5G deployment fast becoming a reality in many parts of the world, mobile operators are scrambling to get their hands on the latest products and solutions that will catapult their businesses to greater heights.
+Advancing right alongside this 21st century digital phenomenon is ZTE, who is not only leading the way towards a 100% software-based, end to end mobile network infrastructure solutions, but also smashing through traditional telco methods and welcoming a new generation of continued innovation and market proliferation.

 The severity of COVID-19 has hit an all time high.
 In addition to the human toll that the virus has accumulated, the significant commercial impact on various global businesses has been unprecedented.
 As a result of the pandemic and its consequences on industry operations, companies worldwide have been forced to adapt and adopt new ways of handling the crisis in order to maintain business continuity and cater to the changing needs of their customers.

 While the COVID-19 pandemic is ongoing in Europe, China has already won the staged victory with scientific method to fight against COVID-19.
 According to the latest official data, the infection situation in China has been initially controlled and only a few or even no new cases have been reported over the past several days.
 Meanwhile, Chinese researchers have started to share China's experience of "Anti-COVID-19" at multiple countries' request.